 Some contractors offer same-as-cash financing to customers who hire them to complete home improvements.
 If you're interested in this option, look for a contractor who is a member of the Certified Contractors Network (CCN) or a similar professional organization.
 While not all members participate, this is a good place to start narrowing your search.
 These loans are typically set up as 180 days, same as cash.
 At the end of 180 days, if you don't pay the loan back entirely, there are longer loan lengths available with interest charges and fees.

 If you have a 401(k) plan, you may be able to borrow (and pay back) your money to pay for home improvements.
 While not all plans are set up to allow this option, ImprovementCenter.com indicates "most 401(k) programs allow you to borrow up to $50,000 or half your vested balance, whichever is less."
 They state, "if your employer allows it, you can borrow money from your 401(k) for any reason, including a down payment for a house or to fund a home improvement project."
 Keep in mind, though, many financial experts advise against borrowing from your retirement plan for a variety of reasons.

 Shopping for Home Improvement Financing

-No matter which financing option you choose, you will want to shop around to make sure that you get the best deal possible.
+No matter which financing option you choose, you will want to shop around to make sure you get the best deal possible.
 Take time to compare lenders, interest rates, lending fees, and loan terms and conditions.
-The amount that you pay in rates and fees can significantly impact the total cost of your loan and the home improvements that you make.
+The amount you pay in rates and fees can significantly impact the total cost of your loan and the home improvements you make.